RAbeyrathna/odin-recipes/README.md

-# Odin Recipes - My 1st Odin Project HTML Project
+# Odin Recipes - My 1st HTML Project
 ## About
 A simple website to practice the HTML fundamental skills gained from the Odin Project.